shivangp76/homebrew-zathura/README.md

 ```

 ## Known Issues
-Currently plugins are installed in the zathura folder, which means that uninstalling
+Currently plugins are installed in the zathura folder, which means that uninstalling a plugin does not work.

-a plugin does not work.
+Work on frameless windows and an improved app bundle experience are coming in the future.